Spaces Admin Guide

 User Actions Available

-Admins can perform both individual and bulk actions:
+In the Manage Spaces Users page, admins can perform both individual and bulk actions.
+These include:

 Note: Bulk actions can be applied by selecting multiple users using checkboxes or filtering columns (example: Relationship type).